xpgram/advance-wars/src/00 - Todo List.md

 - [ ] War Tanks can have 6 ammo?
   - I have confirmed it is not a quirk of the demo unit spawner.
 It's possible unit.maxAmmo is not being set properly in the unit's type configuration.
   - [update] I'd have to look into it again, but I could swear this was a result of unit ammo being randomly assigned with reckless abandon during spawn.
 Is this what I was referring to when I said it wasn't a quirk of the spawner?

-- [ ] Server and database setup
-  Tables:
-  - users : userId / login / pass(hashed/salted) / recovery(email, probs)
-    User accounts data.
-  - games : gameId / mapId / [settings . . . ] / [results . . . ]
-    Global game instances and settings.
-  - players : gameId / userId / player#
-    Maps users to player-slots in game instances.
-  - maps : mapId / name / [data . . . ]
-    Map data which may be downloaded by any clients which need it, I guess.
-  - events : eventId / gameId / datetime / actionJson
-    Catalog of unit instructions or whatever else counts.
-  - boardstate : boardId / gameId / datetime / [data . . . ]
-    Game-instance landmarking system.
-Events extend the initial board state through a kind of 'redo' application and the system occasionally updates this anchor point with a new, time-stamped snapshot contained here.
-  EventsView returns accepted/rejected after input depending on whether the given action-Json a legal change of board state.
-  'Legal' here doesn't mean all that much; I'm not going to implement server-side distance, terrain and fuel checking because oh_ my_ god_ that would take forever.